Kenneth Farrow (American football): Professional career

+Pre-draft

 Coming out of college, Farrow was not a highly touted prospect and was only projected by most analysts to be selected in the sixth or seventh rounds or to be a high-priority free agent after the draft.
-He was ranked as the 31st best runningback out of the 204 available in the draft by NFLDraftScout.com.
+He was ranked as the 31st best running back out of the 204 available in the draft by NFLDraftScout.com.
 He did not receive an invitation to the combine but did participate in Houston's annual Pro Day.

 San Diego / Los Angeles Chargers

-After going undrafted in the 2016 NFL Draft, Farrow was immediately signed as an undrafted free agent by the San Diego Chargers.
+After going undrafted in the 2016 NFL draft, Farrow was immediately signed as an undrafted free agent by the San Diego Chargers.
 He began the season as the third running back on the depth chart after Branden Oliver tore his Achilles tendon during the pre-season.
 He received his first playing time on September 18, 2016, after backup Danny Woodhead tore an ACL and was placed on injured reserve for the remainder of the season.
-He finished his professional debut against the Jacksonville Jaguars with 4 carries for 13 yards.
+He finished his professional debut against the Jacksonville Jaguars with four carries for 13 yards.
 He earned his first starts in Weeks 15 and 16 after an injury to Melvin Gordon.
-He was placed on injured reserve on December 26, 2016 with a shoulder injury.
+He was placed on injured reserve on December 26, 2016, with a shoulder injury.

 On September 2, 2017, Farrow was waived/injured by the Chargers and placed on injured reserve.

 On April 13, 2018, Farrow was waived by the Chargers.

 New England Patriots

 On August 27, 2018, Farrow was signed by the New England Patriots.
-He was waived on September 1, 2018 and was later re-signed to the practice squad.
+He was waived on September 1, 2018, and was later re-signed to the practice squad.
 He was released on September 20, 2018, but was re-signed on October 9, 2018.
 He was released on November 6, 2018.